 HGTC is a nonresidential College and does not provide infirmary facilities.
 First aid kits are available in many locations across campuses.
 Significant illness or injury is treated by health care professionals through the process below.

-Depending upon the severity of the case, if a student is incapacitated and immediate evacuation is necessary, the College will provide assistance by contacting local emergency medical technicians, and the student will be taken to the nearest hospital.
-When this is required, local health professionals will assist.
+Depending upon the severity of the case, if a student is incapacitated and immediate evacuation is necessary, a member of the faculty or staff should contact 911 for transport of the student to the nearest medical facility and notify Public Safety to provide the name of the medical facility or physician to which student was taken.
 In these cases, the following steps are taken:

-- If accidental injury occurs during evening classes, Public Safety should be contacted immediately, who will in turn notify the Associate Vice President for Student Affairs (Conway Campus) or the Campus Provost (Georgetown and Grand Strand Campuses);
+- If accidental injury occurs during evening or weekend classes, Public Safety should be contacted immediately, who will notify the President, Executive Vice President for Academic and Workforce Development, and the Vice President for Student Affairs;

 - A report must be filed on all accidents or injuries.
-Students should report injury to their professor, Student Affairs or Public Safety immediately and a report must be submitted.
+Student should report injury to their professor, Student Affairs or Public Safety